 source code from GitHub.
 If you are an IDE user, you can just grab the latest IDE plugin and follow the plugin installation instructions.
 System requirements

-* If you plan on using invoke dynamic support, read the
+* If you plan to use invoke dynamic support, please read the

 Groovy JVM Required (non-indy) JVM Required (indy) * 2.3 - current 1.6+ 1.7+ 2.0 - 2.2 1.5+ 1.7+ 1.6 - 1.8 1.5+ N/A 1.0 - 1.5 1.4+ N/A support information.